liangcheng-yu/hyperlight/docs/paging-development-notes.md

 PML4E, PDPTE, and PD Entries have the present flag set to 1, and the rest of the flags are not set.

-PTE Entries all have the present flag set to 1, apart from those for the address range `0x000_000` to `0x1FF_000` which have the present flag set to 0 as we do not map memory below physcal address `0x200_000`.
+PTE Entries all have the present flag set to 1, apart from those for the address range `0x000_000` to `0x1FF_000` which have the present flag set to 0 as we do not map memory below physical address `0x200_000`.

 In addition, the following flags are set according to the type of memory being mapped: